WordPress/openverse/documentation/reference/consent_decision_making.md

 - Clarify the types of feedback expected during the decision-making process, including which types of feedback must be addressed and which are marginal before a proposal can be approved for implementation
-- Give specificity in feedback expectations, both for who will participate in a decision-making process and what responsibilities and tools they have for participating
+- Make participant expectations specific, including making explicit who will participate in a given decision-making process and what responsibilities and tools they have for participating
 - Reaffirm trust between contributors when evaluating proposals

 Historically, each of these have presented problems for the Openverse project as it has grown.
-Decision-making can drag on for months, proposal reviews get stuck in feedback cycles over issues that could be addressed later on, and there were few, if any, expectations around who would participate in a discussion or what the expectations of that participation was.
+Decision-making can drag on for months, proposal reviews get stuck in feedback cycles over issues that could be addressed later on, and there were few, if any, expectations for who would participate in a discussion or what the expectations were of that participation.
 Adopting the process described below, we hope, will address some of the underlying causes of these problems, in addition to the benefits described above.

 The process described below is heavily modified from the regular Sociocratic process.
 The differences come from two directions:

 - The needs of an asynchronously coordinated base of contributors
-- Internal feedback and iteration on the initial process, even after modification for asynchrony
+- Internal feedback and iteration on the process

 ## When to follow this process